How Does a Baseball Pitching Machine Work?

-Although pitching machine technology has come a long way, the mechanics of a pitching machine still remain relatively simple.
+Although pitching machine technology has come a long way, the mechanics of a hitting machine remain relatively simple.
 From the time the pitching machine was invented until now, lots of improvements have been made.

-In this article, we are going to cover all the different types of pitching machines that exist in todays market, and how each of these pitching machines work.
+In this article, we will cover all the different types of machines in today's market and how each machine works.

-In most pitching machine styles, spinning wheels grab the ball and throw it forward toward the batter.
-This makes a pitching machine the tool of choice during batting practice, as a machine doesn't get tired the way a real pitcher does.
+In most machine styles, spinning wheels grab the ball and throw it toward the batter.
+This makes a portable pitching machine the tool of choice during batting practice, as a machine doesn't get tired the way a real pitcher does.

-The most common and popular pitching machines types that exist in the market today are either wheel pitching machines or arm style pitching machines ( this includes mechanical pitching machines or those that are electrically powered).
+The most common and popular pitching machine types that exist in the market today are either wheel pitching machines or arm-style pitching machines ( this includes mechanical pitching machines or those that are electrically powered).

-With a wheel style pitching machine, there is a wheel, much like a bike tire, that is constantly spinning.
-With this style of pitching machine, the ball is fed into a chute where it will touch the spinning wheel or wheels.
+With a wheel-style pitching machine, a wheel is constantly spinning, much like a bike tire.
+With this style of pitching machine, the ball is fed into a chute, where it will touch the spinning wheel or wheels.
 The moment the baseball touches the spinning wheels, the baseball is instantly grabbed and projected forward in an accurate and fast motion, simulating a real pitch scenario.

 For more backstory and information on pitching machines, check out our article about who invented the pitching machine.